CodeRyliCode/Ryli-Davis-Portfolio/README.md

 My application is able to run directly from the command line by running 'npm start'.
 I customized the design by using different colors, background colors, and box or text shadows as follows -

-.portfolio-intro p - olive font color
+.portfolio-intro p - olive font color <br>
 .sidebar a - white font color
 .box - white font color
 .projects-box h5 - middle grey font color